simple calculator logo

 • 1 fc ≈ 10.7639 lux

-Illumination measures how much light falls on a surface and is key to design, safety and photography.
-The most common units are lux (lx), which measures illuminance per square meter, and foot-candle (fc), which measures illuminance per square foot.
-Converting between these units helps designers, photographers and facilities managers maintain appropriate lighting levels across international projects.
+• Basics: Illumination measures how much light falls on a surface.
+Common units are lux (lx) per square metre and foot-candle (fc) per square foot.
+Converting between them helps maintain correct lighting levels across regions.